+With M136 the control interprets the feed rate as millimeters per revolution.
 Without M136 the control interprets the feed rate as millimeters per minute.

-- In NC programs based on inch units, M136 is not allowed in combination with FU or FZ. - The workpiece spindle is not permitted to be controlled when M136 is active. - When you move the axes while M136 is active, the control will display the feed rate in mm/rev in the Positions workspace and on the POS tab of the Status workspace.
+- In NC programs based on inch units, M136 is not allowed in combination with FU or FZ. - When you move the axes while M136 is active, the control will display the feed rate in mm/rev in the Positions workspace and on the POS tab of the Status workspace.